brad-jones/wordpress/README.md

   1. Make sure you have composer installed. https://getcomposer.org/doc/00-intro.md

-  2. Now run the following in your Apache vhosts dir or wherever you want the new project to be located.
+  2. Now run the following in your vhosts dir or wherever you want the new project to be located.

      ```composer create-project brads/wordpress my-new-site```

   3. Commit you new project to git.

   4. Go home, clone the project.
      Then run:

      ```composer install```

+     Wordpress will magically appear again :)

   5. When the next wordpress version comes out simply run: